tpakula/lua-task/README.md

 4. Click `Import from GitHub`
 5. Once imported to run press the run button at the very top

+Please remember to copy the link to the created repl.it from the browser.
+Your code will be save automatically.

 Implement your solution in the `product_aggregator.lua`.

 Uncoment specific sections in the `main.lua` to execute the code.

+**Sending the solution**
+There are free options you can go.
+1. Send us the link to the Repl wth your solution (Repl.it saves the content of the repl and generates a unique url for each of them)
+2. Publish you solution in the github
+3. Plain old mail.
+Just send the files via e-mail.

 Good Luck :-)